 Unlike the alternatives tablets running Windows 10 offer true portable computing on the move.
 Microsoft's own Surface Pro, for example, is as powerful as many desktop PCs, and it offers decent battery life.
 You can install proper Windows software on it, and perform any task for which you would normally rely on a desktop PC.
 All it will fit into any man bag.

-The Surface Pro 4 offers the best of all worlds, with relatively little sacrifice.
-If you can afford one and you really want one device for everything, it is a great purchase.
-But the new Surface Pro is now here and the Surface Pro 4 has dropped in price.
+The Surface Pro line offers the best of all worlds, with relatively little sacrifice.
+If you can afford one and you really want one device for everything, it is a great purchase now that the new Surface Pro is available, and the Surface Pro 4 has dropped in price.
 Bearing in mind that the new version doesn't include a stylus in the box, it could be that the older version works out better value for you.

-Should I buy a tablets or a 2-in-1 hybrid?
+Should I buy a tablet or a 2-in-1 hybrid?

 You'll note in our chart below that not all the devices look the same.
 That's because Windows offers manufacturers flexibility of form.
 Some Windows tablets are tiny portable devices.
 Others are more like laptops which can also be used like tablets.
 These are often called 2-in-1s or hybrids.